Harvey: Too poor to flee the hurricane

 Even then, he did not experience safe as he says; the automobile changed into lifted off the floor by the high winds; however, it labored.

-I recommend that some flee human poor beings might question Hurricane his sanity.
+I recommend that some of flee poor human beings might question Hurricane his sanity.

 “I nonetheless was given a house,” he adds.
-“It’s just a little tore up.”
+“It’s just a little torn up.”

 As we’re chatting, Robert’s friend, Craig Hack, fifty-six, seems.
 He, too, rode out the hurricane on a small sailing yacht.